 In the past several years, the way some hospitals have collected their bills has led to a lot of complaints and lawsuits.
 Illinois has responded by passing the Fair Patient Billing Act (The Act) to make sure that hospitals use fair billing and collection methods.
-The Act gives patients certain rights and makes hospitals meet certain requirements.
+The Act gives patients rights and makes hospitals meet specific requirements.

 Does the Fair Patient Billing Act apply to all hospitals?